ChiamakaObitube/SCACloudSchool/week4/README.md

 App1 and App2 consists of a Django application and a NestJS application running on ports 8000 and 5000 respectively.

 * Clone and create the repositories.
-App1 is available here
-App2 is available here
+App1 is available here and App2 is available here
 * Create a docker-compose.yml file in the root directory that will contain the nginx application.
 Copy and paste the contents below.
 ``` version: '3'
 services: